Invoice-Maker/image-grid-task/README.md

 ## Task

-Create the app shown in Figma visual: https://www.figma.com/file/grIvbXgoA5baU14L7QPWqn/Junior-Interview-Task?node-id=0%3A1 When a user clicks an image, the 'No Image Selected' text should be updated to the authors name.
+Create the app shown in Figma visual: https://www.figma.com/file/grIvbXgoA5baU14L7QPWqn/Junior-Interview-Task?node-id=0%3A1

+When a user clicks an image, the 'No Image Selected' text should be updated to the authors name.

 ## Notes

 - Invoice Maker logo is in /assets folder.
-- Get the data for the images from this endpoint: https://picsum.photos/v2/list?page=2&limit=12
+- Use Axios to get the data for the images from this endpoint: https://picsum.photos/v2/list?page=2&limit=12
-- Use Axios to get the data.
 - Red text on visual is for measurements only, and should not be added to app.
-- Up to you do decide the breakpoint between mobile & desktop.
+- Up to you to decide the breakpoint between mobile & desktop.
 - Do not worry about fonts.

 ## Scripts